kanors-emr/Veda2.0-Installation/README.rst

 Installation
 =============
-There are two ways to go about it:
+There are two ways to setup Veda2.0.
+Localhost is the preferred approach as version upgrades are much easier and the previous version can be retained.
+Two versions cannot be used concurrently though - the application should be closed before launching a different version.
     * Localhost: This just needs to be extracted
         * `Download and install prerequisites. <https://github.com/kanors-emr/Veda2.0-Installation/tree/master/Localhost%20Version%20Prerequisites>`_
         * `Download localhost. <https://github.com/kanors-emr/Veda2.0-Installation/tree/master/Localhost%20Version>`_